realpolya/savor-seasons-react/README.md

 ERD was made using Figma.

 We have five models.
-The user, favorite and recipes are refrencing each other. the engredents are only refrence with recipes.
+The User, Favorite and Recipes are refrencing each other.
+The Ingredents are only refrenced with the Recipes.
+The Review is enbedded and only refrenced with User.
 ![alt text](image-8.png)

 ### Components

+We used a image to map our flies and worked through our components.
 ![alt text](image-10.png)

 ### Trello

+Visit the [Trello board](https://trello.com/b/AMCXx13r/seasonal-recipes-app) for the projects layout.

 ### Technologies used

+- Node.js
+- Express
+- MongoDB, Monoose
+- HTML
+- CSS
+- JavaScript
+- npm packges:

 ```javascript